laxmank2005/laxmank2005/README.md

 # 💫 About Me:
-3rd-year B-Tech student focused on Web Development
+Final-year B-Tech student focused on Full Stack Development
 Open to collaborating on web and full stack projects
 Building strong problem-solving skills and scalable applications
 Currently exploring AI and DevOps